foo290/Django-Verify-Email/README.md

 ...
 from verify_email.email_handler import send_verification_email
 ```
-Now in the function where you are validation the form:
+Now in the function where you are validating the form:

 ```
 ...